shivannis/xandr-docs-public/xandr-docs/articles/invest/offline-attribution-report.md

 ---

-# Microsoft Invest - offline attribution report
+# Microsoft Invest - Offline attribution report

 The Offline Attribution report lets you track your line item's offline sales performance.
 This report is only available for